kestra-io/docs/content/blogs/2024-03-08-building-multi-tenant-saas.md

 The process of embedding multi-tenancy into Kestra revealed the complexities of altering a system's foundational architecture to accommodate such a significant feature.
 Through this journey, we've gained insights into both the potential and the pitfalls of implementing multi-tenancy, setting a solid foundation for Kestra's evolution as a platform.

 In conclusion, multitenancy is essential when setting up a SaaS, and once you’ve carefully chosen your implementation model, you can expect a long, laborious and bug-prone implementation.
-To mitigate the risk of bugs, we chose to merge the PR on the multi-tenant at the start of the release cycle, which enabled us to test it for a month on our own test environments before delivering it to our users, thus uncovering many of the bugs that had been introduced.
+To mitigate the risk of bugs, we choose to merge the PR on the multi-tenant at the start of the release cycle, which enabled us to test it for a month on our own test environments before delivering it to our users, thus uncovering many of the bugs that had been introduced.

-As a final not I strongly recommend that you plan a substantial testing period, as we did. implementing a multi-tenant architecture isn’t easy, ideally, it needs to be implemented as early as possible in a code base.
+As a final note I strongly recommend that you plan a substantial testing period, as we did. implementing a multi-tenant architecture isn’t easy, ideally, it needs to be implemented as early as possible in a code base.

 Stay tuned for more insights on our engineering journey!